 Many Tribe fans consider the band’s next album, 1993’s Midnight Marauders, to be its magnum opus.
 But you don’t arrive at the perfect nocturnal LP without first releasing a focused work like The Low End Theory, which winnowed the colorful expanse of People’s Instinctive Travels into a seamless listen.
 The Low End sounds minimal in comparison and is a mostly drum’n’bass record of subtle bells and whistles.
 That’s due to the engineer Power, who used high-end technology to isolate the most important aspects of the sample to make them pop.
 He and Tribe essentially wanted to shape the sounds into something fresh while maintaining the integrity of the original.
 “There were elaborate reconstructions,” Power told Okayplayer in 2016.
 “Actual, new music was coming out of combinations of samples in ways that people had never done before.”
 Indeed, when I think of The Low End Theory, I think of the bravery it exuded.
 I consider the pressure Tribe was under to top their debut, and how the band could have succumbed to outside voices.
 Yet they didn’t go pop, and their denouncement of commercial rap became a rallying cry for the band moving forward.
 Even as hip-hop grew darker and more sullen in the mid ’90s, Tribe never strayed from the friendly jazz and soul-driven aesthetic that was their calling card.
 By 2016 and the release of their presumed final album, We Got It from Here… Thank You 4 Your Service, Tribe still sounded like the 20-year-old pioneers who helped restructure the tenets of alternative rap.
 Without them, who knows if The Roots, J Dilla or Kendrick Lamar have agency to color outside the lines.
 Or if Kanye West would’ve thought twice about wearing a pink Polo shirt in South Side Chicago.
 Tribe represented freedom, and some 30 years after The Low End Theory, it’s still a sonic masterpiece and one of the best hip-hop albums of all-time.

-Marcus J. Moore is VMP’s Hip-Hop Director and a music journalist who’s covered jazz, soul and hip-hop at The New York Times, The Washington Post, NPR, The Nation, Entertainment Weekly, Rolling Stone, Billboard, Pitchfork and elsewhere.
+Marcus J. Moore is a New York-based music journalist who’s covered jazz, soul and hip-hop at The New York Times, The Washington Post, NPR, The Nation, Entertainment Weekly, Rolling Stone, Billboard, Pitchfork and elsewhere.
 From 2016 to 2018, he worked as a senior editor at Bandcamp Daily, where he gave an editorial voice to rising indie musicians.
 His first book, The Butterfly Effect: How Kendrick Lamar Ignited the Soul of Black America, was published via Atria Books (an imprint of Simon & Schuster) and detailed the Pulitzer Prize-winning rapper’s rise to superstardom.